fndomariano/fndomariano.github.io/_posts/en/2019-12-02-multiple-linear-regression.md

 #### Considerations

-The results from R2 Score showed that is a good model because set of train and test both were close from 1 which is considered great.
+The results from R2 Score showed that is a good model because set of train and test both were close from 1 that is considered great.

 Another point is that to get a high Chance of Admit, the student needs to have mainly the scores cited with great values.